 To me, he is not only a coach but also a family member, a second father to me.
 He takes good care of me.
 Whenever I say I am tired, have trouble sleeping, or have a poor appetite because of a stomach ache, he even makes medicine for me to drink.
 He can scold me a lot, but when needed, he always stands up to protect and love me.

-Before the 32nd SEA Games, he told me to go home for a bit and then come back to practice before going to Cambodia.
+Before the recent SEA Games 32, he told me to go home for a visit and then return to practice before going to Cambodia.
 But I asked to stay in the team because if I went home and had trouble getting around, all the efforts of the teachers and students would be meaningless.

 Accompanying the success of athletes is always the shadow of a teacher...

 - A teacher is very important to an athlete.
-For us track and field athletes, the training program requires running 3 laps, but sometimes I'm so tired after running 2 laps that I can't stand it and want to rest.
+For us, track and field athletes, the training program requires us to run 3 laps, but sometimes after 2 laps, I am already so tired that I want to rest.

 At that time, the coach has to force.
 Force the athlete to overcome and complete the training program so that they can accumulate enough volume, surpass the threshold, surpass the limits.
-If they can do it today, then tomorrow when facing that challenge, there will be nothing to be afraid of.
+If they can do it today, then when they face that challenge tomorrow, they will have nothing to fear.

-Our generation is now gradually entering the other side of the career slope, the cycle is shortening.
-Our experience and professionalism in life are much better than when we were young, but we are no longer physically fit enough to break through.
+Our generation has now gradually entered the other side of the career slope, the cycle is shortened.
+Our experience and professionalism in life are much better than when we were young, but we are no longer in the physical condition to break through.

 Huyen is now an "idol " in the hearts of many young athletes.
 Looking back, can Huyen share about her own " idols" ?